Indigenous peoples' rights | NZ's performance on racial discrimination

 Each state's performance is reviewed in relation to the UN Charter, the Universal Declaration of Human Rights, human rights instruments which the state is a party to, any human rights pledges it has made (such as when campaigning for election to the Human Rights Council), and applicable international humanitarian law.

-There are several stages to the UPR process.
-The first stage, advance preparation of the three documents upon which reviews are based, is where NGOs can have the most input.
+The first step of the first stage of the review, advance preparation of the three documents upon which it is based, is where NGOs can have the most input.
 The three documents are:

 1) information prepared by the state under review;